 - water consumption,

 - waste management,

 - energy consumption,

-- greenhouse gases emissions deriving from the activities listed above,
+- greenhouse gases emissions deriving from the activities listed above.

-- sustainable transportation of passengers from/to the airport/port infrastructures.

 For water and energy consumption, the performances of Adrigreen ports and airports are compared with the data calculated for the other Adrigreen partners and presented in terms of CO2 emissions and budget.
 In fact, we considered useful to highlight both the possible greenhouse gases abatements and the possible economic benefits in terms of budget reduction.